Laravel 10 - BotMan Chatbot

 </html>

-Once the controller is created, replace the content of BotManController.php with the following code.
+Once the controller is created, open BotManController.php and update it with the following code.

 <?php